 Any officer whose front-line conduct or tactical decisions had proved unsatisfactory, might ultimately find themselves “Stellenbosched”—that is, moved aside, out of harms way, to a significant but much less impactful position at the Stellenbosch camp.
 They had not been demoted as such (and so could scarcely complain about their reassignment), but were nevertheless cashiered far from the military front line.

-Six continents, 70 countries, and 80 fascinating etymologies; Around the World is a circumnavigation of the English language like no other.
+Six continents, 70 countries, and 80 fascinating etymologies—Around the World is a circumnavigation of the English language like nothing you’ll have read before.

 Kent Street ejectment

 Bags packed?
 Passport ready?
 Good, because we’ll be making no less than eighty stops on this etymological trip around the world.
 And just like another literary circumnavigation before ours, we’re beginning this journey in London.
 But while Phileas Fogg’s eighty-day voyage began in the lavish surroundings of The Reform Club, we’re starting off in—well, a less decadent setting.
 A poverty-stricken street in eighteenth century Southwark, to be exact.

 Places all across London have provided inspiration for countless words and phrases over the centuries, from an Aldgate draught, a punning name for a bad cheque (so called as Aldgate was once home to a well-used water pump) to a Westminster wedding, an eighteenth century term for what one contemporary dictionary defined as ‘a whore and a rogue married together.’
 Quite what that says about the nearby abbey’s popularity as a high-society wedding venue is probably best left unsaid.